“History is filled with brilliant people who wanted to fix things and just made them worse.” – Chuck Palahniuk.

 - Do I believe there are opportunities for efficiency within my existing structure?

-- When was the last time we reviewed sales resource optimization (if more than 3 years, isn't it time)?
+- When was the last time we reviewed our go-to-market strategy and sales resource alignment (if more than 3 years, isn't it time)?

 - If I proceed, should I (or can I) do the work in house, or do I need capacity, competence, best practice approaches from the ‘outside’?